daniel-nagy/vercel-react-vite-template/README.md

 #### Key Features

-* Continous integration
+- Continuous integration
-* Server rendering
+- Server rendering
-* Bundling serverless functions
+- Bundling serverless functions

-For a step by step tutorial for how this template was created see my blog post [Deploying a React App to Vercel](https://danielnagy.me/posts/Post_9zympalet5ub).
+To see how this template was created checkout my blog post [Deploying a React App to Vercel](https://danielnagy.me/posts/Post_9zympalet5ub).

 #### Technologies